PerceusAdalian/Ouroboros/README.md

 #### Player Experience

-A new player joins and completes a brief tutorial that explains stats and character creation.
-They allocate their initial stat points, then enter the world.
-As they defeat mobs and complete objectives, they earn experience and can reallocate stats at level-up.
+A new player joins and immediately is emersed into the action -- Mine, hunt, kill mobs (albeit difficult without proper weaponry), and collect items to go about their journey.
+Along the way, players will passively increase levels to each of the main stats separated by two categories: General, and Combat.
+Leveling Combat grants access to abilities for crafted Echoes, while General stats increase overall QOL for the player.
+As the player defeats mobs and complete objectives, they earn experience and can allocate AP (Ability Points) to respective stat branches to obtain perks and other level-up rewards.
 The early game teaches the feedback loop: defeat mobs → gain XP → level up → grow stronger → tackle harder content.
+Crafting Plugin-Specific gear is crucial for content throughout the experience on the server.

 ---

 ### ⚔️ **Σchoes of Lumina (Echoes Branch)**

 A combat-focused expansion introducing procedurally-generated weapons and equipment, tied to a dynamic "Echo" system that injects infinite variety into loot.
+Also includes custom damage types, mob affinities, custom mobs, player and mob huds, and more.
+We've included the type chart on this repository under Resources.

 #### Features